UPPMAX/HPC-python/docs/day2/IDEs_cmd.rst

 VS Code can be downloaded and installed on your local machine from the `VS Code website <https://code.visualstudio.com/>`_.
 It is also available on the HPC center resources, but the installation process is different for each center.

-VS Code is available on ThinLinc on UPPMAX and LUNARC only.
-On HPC2N and NSC, you will have to install it on your own laptop.
-At UPPMAX(Rackham) load it using ``module load VSCodium``, this is an open source version of VS Code.
-At LUNARC(Cosmos) you can find it under Applications->Programming->Visual Studio Code.

 However, VS Code is best used on your local machine, as it is a resource-intensive application that can slow down the ThinLinc interface.
 The VS Code Server can be installed on all the HPCs that give your the ability to run your code on the HPCs but edit it on your local machine.
 Similarly, you can also install your faviroute extensions on the HPCs and use them on your local machine.
 Care should be taken while assigning the correct installation directories for the extensions because otherwise they get installed in home directory and eat up all the space.